BigPixelLab/Templater/README.md

 asyncio.run(main())
 ```

-To see how you can extend its functionality see `templater_for_aiogram`
+To see how you can extend its functionality check `templater_for_aiogram`